 The wellbeing and general safety of our employees was a major area of focus this year.
-We established a range of structures awareness of COVID-19 and associated teams contracted deep cleaning services were developed to support the adoption of We also launched an electronic COVID-19 screening application, with access to medical advice through our partnership automated alerts for telephonic contact with a nurse.
+We established a range of structures awareness of COVID-19 and associated teams contracted deep cleaning services were developed to support the adoption of screening application, with access to medical advice through our partnership with INCON Health.
+The app triggers automated alerts for telephonic contact with a nurse.
 Further support was available through a COVID-19 medical support 24/7 wellness helpline for employees and 735 calls since its launch in August 2020.

-during the past year included reinstating leave for employees impacted by COVID-19 and extensive work-from-home arrangements.
+during the past year included reinstating COVID-19 and extensive work-from-home arrangements.
 We increased the level of funds employees can access through the internal financial assistance programmes and relaxed the criteria for access to advanced pay and personal loans.
 250 employees accessed financial assistance this year.